 University College Birmingham is both an internationally renowned centre of educational excellence and an integral part of the city’s commercial and cultural life.
 Students of all nationalities and abilities thrive in our busy environment.

-UCB offers an unparalleled portfolio of full- and part-time programmes, from Vocational Qualifications at Level 1 to Undergraduate and Postgraduate management programmes in our specialist disciplines.
-We are a specialist institution for Further Education programmes in the fields of Catering, Bakery, Food Service, Health & Social Care, Childcare, Travel & Tourism, Sport and Hair & Beauty.
+UCB offers an unparalleled portfolio of full- and part-time courses, from Vocational Qualifications at Level 1 to Undergraduate and Postgraduate management courses in our specialist disciplines.
+We are a specialist institution for Further Education courses in the fields of Catering, Bakery, Food Service, Health & Social Care, Childcare, Travel & Tourism, Sport and Hair & Beauty.

-UCB operates on three sites, which are within easy reach of each other.
+UCB operates on four sites, which are within easy reach of each other.

 Summer Row Site

 The Summer Row site contains the original University building and was opened in 1968.
 It consists of thirteen floors of teaching and support facilities for our FE Tourism and Leisure provision and it contains our specialist catering, restaurant and bakery facilities for all vocational catering and bakery courses.